Common Airship Myths

 Airships are just a failed branch of aviation.

-It was a zeppelin that first crossed the Atlantic Ocean from mainland Europe to mainland America non-stop and it was this same zeppelin that established the first trans-Atlantic commercial airlines.
-During its 9 year operational lifetime starting in 1928 the LZ127 Graf Zeppelin made 590 flights carrying 13,110 passenger over a million miles without a single injury.
+It was a zeppelin that first crossed the Atlantic Ocean by air from mainland Europe to mainland America non-stop and it was this same zeppelin that established the first trans-Atlantic commercial airlines.
+During its 9 year operational lifetime starting in 1928 the LZ127 Graf Zeppelin made 590 flights carrying 13,110 passengers over a million miles without a single injury.
 The Graf Zeppelin made 144 ocean crossings at a time when even one crossing by airplane was still considered a life or death affair.

 Airships could never compete with airplanes.

 Airships have no need to compete directly with airplanes since they fulfill entirely different roles.
 Airships can rely on their buoyancy to take off and land vertically as well as hover in mid-air and use less fuel.
-An airship does not require the same degree of infrastructure that an airplane requires and therefore can fly direct to nearly any point on the surface of the earth.
+An airship potentially does not require the same degree of infrastructure that an airplane requires and could therefore fly direct to nearly any point on the surface of the earth.
 Most airplanes today require large quantities of fuel and very resource intensive airports with long runways to get around.
 A very large airship also has the potential to carry far heavier and bulkier payloads than an airplane.
-The airplane’s advantage is in speed, while the airship’s advantage is in logistical versatility.
+The airplane’s advantage is in overall speed, while the airship’s potential advantage is in logistical versatility.

 Unlike an airplane, where most of the time you are seated, on board an airship you could look out the wide windows on the scene below, walk over to a table to play a game of cards, get out on the dance floor, have dinner and some drinks and then turn in for the night in your cabin.
 The experience would be unlike anything in existence today.
 Vibrations, noises and turbulence were nearly non-existent on an airship.
 In fact, a game of many passengers on large airships like the Hindenburg was to balance a pen on its end and see how long it remained standing.
 The pen would rarely, if ever, fall over.